iPrEx OLE is gathering additional information about the use of Truvada PrEP, including

 The use of antiretroviral therapy for the treatment of HIV infection is known to decrease bone mineral density (BMD), usually by 2 to 4% on average.
 In HIV treatment, loss of bone mineral density typically occurs in the first six to 12 months of treatment and does not progress thereafter.

 The iPrEx BMD and fat distribution sub study was designed to identify the effects of Truvada on bone density or body fat distribution in healthy people not infected with HIV. iPrEx found that bone mineral density tended to decrease by up to 1% among participants receiving Truvada in the study.
 This was a modest but statistically significant difference compared to the placebo group; however this decrease was not associated with any clinical harm; there was no difference in fractures between the Truvada and placebo groups in iPrEx in data collected through week 24 of the study.
-Data from longer periods of follow up are coming and will be reported. iPrEx OLE will also continue observation to determine whether the bone loss measured to date stabilizes, increases or is reversed.
+Data from longer periods of follow up are coming and will be reported. iPrEx OLE also continues observation to determine whether the bone loss measured to date stabilizes, increases or is reversed.
 More information about the BMD sub study findings is available here.

 Viral hepatitis is the inflammation of the liver caused by a virus.
 The viruses that cause hepatitis types B and C (HBV, HBC) are transmitted through the body fluids of an infected person to an uninfected person – for example, through unprotected sexual intercourse, sharing needles or syringes or during childbirth.
 The iPrEx study offered vaccination against HBV vaccination for all HBV-susceptible individuals enrolled in the randomized phase of the study.